WWE News: Shinsuke Nakamura, Samoa Joe Among JBL And Paul Heyman’s ‘Royal Rumble’ 2017 Entrants To Watch For?

 — WWE (@WWE) January 3, 2017

-In terms of odds for either Samoa Joe or Shinsuke Nakamura to actually appear in this year’s WWE Royal Rumble match, Samoa Joe is tied with Tye Dillinger at 3 to 10 odds to enter the Royal Rumble.
+In terms of odds for either Samoa Joe or Shinsuke Nakamura to actually appear in this year’s WWE Royal Rumble match, Samoa Joe is tied with Tye Dillinger at three to 10 odds to enter the Royal Rumble.
 The Paddy Power WWE novelty odds to make an appearance list, which began with just nine potential competitors has increased to about 17 now.
-Shinsuke Nakamura has 6 to 5 odds and is tied with the only other listed NXT roster member, Bobby Roode.
+Shinsuke Nakamura has six to five odds and is tied with the only other listed NXT roster member, Bobby Roode.

 Is it possible that Heyman and JBL’s comments were a tease for either or both of these NXT stars to get into the Royal Rumble this year?
 It still seems that Samoa Joe and Tye Dillinger are stronger possibilities than Shinsuke Nakamura.
 It would be a major surprise to put the guy who is currently the major champion into the Rumble match, but WWE is known for surprises.
 While Heyman feels there should be more build towards an appearance by one of these future stars of the main roster, he’s also overlooking how AJ Styles debuted.

-Styles made his big entrance at the 2016 Royal Rumble match and has gone on to a nice title run establishing him as a top star in the company.
+Styles made his big entrance at the 2016 Royal Rumble match and has gone on to a nice title run, establishing him as a top star in the company.
 Styles wasn’t exactly an NXT rookie when he showed up, but one could say the same about Joe and Nakamura too.
-Nonetheless, WWE fans are hoping for a surprise or two up the creative team’s sleeves when some of the 30 superstars make their way to the ring in San Antonio on January 29th.
+Nonetheless, WWE fans are hoping for a surprise or two up the creative team’s sleeves when some of the 30 superstars make their way to the ring in San Antonio on January 29.

 WWE fans, do you believe Samoa Joe or Shinsuke Nakamura will be a part of this year’s Royal Rumble match?
 Which other surprise entrants are you hoping to see in the match?